-The style of this object and the limestone it is carved from ing and the type of stone of this object strongly suggest its origin in one of the Tang caves at the Longmen Buddhist grottoes, near Luoyang, Henan Province.
-The Longmen caves were begun in 493 C.E. and over the course of almost four hundred years of Chinese imperial patronage, the site was transformed into a richly endowed complex with over 2,300 caves and niches in cliff walls adorned with sculptures.
-In the early twentieth, century many sculptures and fragments were removed from Longmen and entered the international antiquities market, but these objects usually were not properly identified at the time.
-Scholars today are working to research secure identifications for these sculptures.
+The iconography and style of carving are unusual.
+Because of a strong similarity to some images at Longmen, it seems likely that this stele originally came from one of the Tang dynasty caves there.
+Longmen, a Buddhist cave-temple near Luoyang, Henan Province, was begun in 493 and over the course of almost four hundred years of Chinese imperial patronage, the site was transformed into a richly endowed complex with over 2,300 caves and niches in cliff walls adorned with sculptures.
+In the early twentieth century some sculptures and fragments were removed from Longmen and entered the international antiquities market, but at the time the objects often were not properly identified.
+Today scholars are conducting research to see if the original sites of these sculptures can be determined.

 - Published References

 - Chang Qing.
 Search and Research: The Provenance of Longmen Images in the Freer Collection. vol. 34, no. 5 Hong Kong, May 2003. p.
 22, fig. 11.